CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Related Work

-To address these limitations of actions representations, Latent Action Models (LAMs)~\cite{lapa} have emerged as the prevailing paradigm for unifying heterogeneous action spaces.
-By imposing visual supervision, these methods aim to align action primitives across diverse embodiments within a shared latent manifold~\cite{semi} as the embodiment-agnostic action space~\cite{bu2025univla}.
-This process effectively distills the high-dimensional, multi-modal actions stemming from embodiment discrepancies into invariant representations that encode only the underlying skills, which is considered beneficial for scalable and efficient decision-making by VLMs.
-Technically, mainstream LAMs~\cite{lapa,bu2025univla,moto,vipra} typically employ generative~\cite{vqgan} or discriminative~\cite{dinov2,dinov3,siglip} encoders to compress observations aligned with actions into a compact feature space.
-Through action-conditioned image reconstruction, they enforce the mapping of actions onto a latent structure.
+To address these limitations in action representation, Latent Action Models (LAMs)~\cite{lapa} have emerged as a prevailing paradigm for unifying heterogeneous action spaces.
+By imposing visual supervision, these methods aim to align action primitives across diverse embodiments within a shared latent manifold~\cite{semi}, which serves as an embodiment-agnostic action space~\cite{bu2025univla}.
+This process distills high-dimensional, multimodal actions arising from embodiment discrepancies into invariant representations that encode the underlying skills, benefiting scalable and efficient decision-making by VLMs.
+Technically, mainstream LAMs~\cite{lapa,bu2025univla,moto,vipra} typically employ generative~\cite{vqgan} or discriminative~\cite{dinov2,dinov3,siglip} encoders to compress action-aligned observations into a compact feature space.
+Through action-conditioned image reconstruction, they impose a latent structure on actions.
 The efficacy of this paradigm for downstream planning has been empirically validated by Agibot Go-1~\cite{go1} in large-scale training scenarios.
-However, a fundamental limitation lies at the root of current latent action models: the latent space is learned via visual dynamics, which are susceptible to extraneous factors such as background shifts and object deformation.
+However, current latent action models share a fundamental limitation: their latent spaces are learned from visual dynamics and are therefore susceptible to extraneous factors such as background shifts and object deformation.
 Consequently, the learned space is often entangled, necessitating post-hoc training for effective robotic control.
-This limitation precludes the ability to learn skills directly from human videos.
-Our work addresses this issue by aligning the latent space with robot trajectory representations.
+This limitation prevents direct skill learning from human videos.
+A complementary line of work improves action tokenization itself.
+BEAST~\cite{beast} uses B-spline control tokens for smooth parallel decoding, while FASTerVQ~\cite{fastervq} learns compact action-chunk tokens for efficient autoregressive VLAs.
+Being-H0~\cite{beingh0} further extends tokenized motion modeling to human videos through explicit hand-motion representations.
+These studies highlight the value of compact action vocabularies, whereas LAMs emphasize learning latent dynamics from visual transitions.
+Our work connects these two directions by using contrastive learning to align LAM-style human video dynamics with robot-grounded action tokens.